 At Elastic, we see endless possibilities in a world of endless data.
 As CEO of Elastic, Ash Kulkarni’s priority is to drive innovation, and he has the pleasure of working with the bright minds at Elastic to create products and solutions that use the power of search to help its customers and community turn possibilities into results.
 Ash joined Elastic as chief product officer in 2021 and prior to that held senior product leadership and management roles at McAfee, Akamai, Informatica, and Sun Microsystems.
 He and his family live in San Francisco and enjoy hiking, skiing, and exploring national parks in their free time.

-As a founder of Elasticsearch and the CEO of Elastic, I have been fascinated with search ever since I tried to build a recipe app for my wife in 2004, a journey that led to me writing the first few lines of code of Elasticsearch in 2009 and later founding Elastic in 2012.
+As a founder of Elasticsearch and the CEO and chairman of Elastic, I have been fascinated with search ever since I tried to build a recipe app for my wife in 2004, a journey that led to me writing the first few lines of code of Elasticsearch in 2009 and later founding Elastic in 2012.
 I believe finding beauty and excelling is a combination of perspective and grit.
 As someone who got into computers by counting the number of job postings in the newspaper, I love building things — a product, a community, or a company — and the process of acquiring the knowledge to do so.

 Steven Schuurman was one of the four co-founders of Elastic, serving as Chief Executive Officer for the first five years of the company.
 Prior, Schuurman was Chief Executive Officer of Orange11, which was acquired by Trifork A/S (TRIFOR.CO).
 In addition, he co-founded the internationally renowned open source software vendor SpringSource, one of the most successful open source companies in history.
 SpringSource is the world's leading Enterprise Java middleware company, and was acquired by VMware (VMW) in 2009.